Co-Production of Knowledge Initiative

 • Host interactive knowledge- and community-building seminars and support residencies for Indigenous knowledge holders.

-Columbia University students, faculty, staff, and other affiliates are invited to join the Co-Production Initiative.
+Any student, researcher, or community member interested in this topic is invited to join the Co-Production Initiative.
 Monthly meetings are held throughout the academic year.